KarlXing/RLCodebase/README.md

 # RLCodebase
 RLCodebase is a modularized codebase for deep reinforcement learning algorithms based on PyTorch.
 This repo aims to provide an user-friendly reinforcement learning codebase for beginners to get started and for researchers to try their ideas quickly and efficiently.

-For now, it has implemented DQN(PER), A2C, PPO, DDPG, TD3 and SAC algorithms, and supports OpenAI Gym and Procgen environments.
+For now, it has implemented DQN(PER), A2C, PPO, DDPG, TD3 and SAC algorithms, and tested on OpenAI Gym, Procgen, PyBullet and DMControl Suite environments.

 ## Introduction
 The design of RLCodebase is shown as below.